-This quark fritters' recipe is an old recipe I've been making for years.
-It's a classic and it never gets bored.
+This quark fritters' recipe is an old recipe I've been using for years.
 The fritters are soft and airy.
-I even enjoy the process of frying them because I love watching how they are flipping themselves over in oil.
-It's very easy to mix the batter as it requires no kneading, creaming or something.
-I hope you'll enjoy these lovely fritters!
+The batter is very easy to mix up as it requires no kneading, creaming, etc. I hope you'll enjoy these lovely fritters!

 400g quark/cottage cheese/curd